 The Mail app in iOS isn’t going to win any ‘best email client’ awards, but it’s usable for what it is, and Apple continues to make improvements.
-Most recently, it added VIP Inboxes and improved the file attachment process in iOS and also allows to annotate PDF documents.
+Most recently, it improved the file attachment process in iOS and also allows to annotate PDF documents.

-This tip comes from the folks over at OSXDaily, and it has to do with a more effective way of replying to lengthy emails.
-Using the following method, you can reply to selected text, so the entire email doesn’t get quoted in your message.
+This tip has to do with a more effective way of replying to lengthy emails.
+Using the following method, you can reply to quoted text, so the entire email doesn’t get quoted in your message.

 Make sense?
 Here, try it:

 Step 1: Obviously, you’ll need to be in the Mail app, with an inbox message open.

 Step 2: Then, select your text by tapping the screen and dragging the highlighter around your desired selection.